 Location: Little Governors Camp is a short distance from the Mara River with accommodation arranged a waterhole.
 It is in the Masai Mara Reserve.
 The nearest airstrip is Musiara, a 15 minute drive from the camp.
 The vehicle takes you to the river, which you cross by boat and then have an escorted walk to the forest to the camp.

 Rooms: There are 17 spacious canvas tents with en-suite bathrooms with shower, hand basin, flush toilet and bidet.
 There is hot and cold running water and electricity.
+Toiletries are provided.
 The tents are set on wooden decks and have large verandas with views of the waterhole and attendant wildlife.

 Activities: The camp offers game drives in the Masai Mara Reserve, walking safaris in a private concession and hot air balloon rides at dawn.
 You can also visit a traditional Maasai community and learn about their culture and way of life.

 Facilities: The camp has an open bar and dining tent with views of the waterhole and plains.
 Dinner is served in the tent or by the fire.
-Breakfast and lunch are usually taken in the open air.
+At breakfast and lunchtime you have a selection of buffet dishes usually served in the open air.
 Bush meals can be arranged on request, at a supplement to be paid locally.
 There is a curio shop.
 The camp provides a free laundry service.